Derived deformation theory of algebraic structures: The tangent Lie algebra of homotopy automorphims

-where the $fw$ denotes the subcategory of morphisms which are acyclic fibrations in $\mathcal{E}$.
-The crucial point here is that the left-hand commutative square of this diagram is a homotopy pullback, implying that we have a homotopy pullback of simplicial sets (see \cite[Theorem 0.1]{Yal2})
+where the $fw$ denotes the subcategory of morphisms which are acyclic fibrations in $Ch_{\mathbb{K}}$, and where $diag(-)$ denotes the diagonal simplicial set of a bisimplicial set.
+The crucial point here is that the left-hand commutative square of this diagram is a homotopy pullback, implying that we have a homotopy pullback of simplicial sets (see \cite[Theorem 0.1]{Yal3})

 Therefore $P_{\infty}\{X\}$ can be identified with the homotopy fiber